MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Reporting relationships

-Reporting relationships define hierarchies of positions and are reflected in org charts.
+Reporting relationships define hierarchies of positions and are reflected in organizational charts.
 A reporting relationship can be used to route documents through a workflow.

 If your organization uses a matrix hierarchy or another custom hierarchy, you can set up hierarchy types in Dynamics 365 and add reporting relationships to positions for each type.
-For example, an employee might be a part of a project team with an informal reporting relationship to a project supervisor.
+For example, an employee might be a part of a project team that has an informal reporting relationship to a project supervisor.

 ### Requirement